MicrosoftDocs/azure-reference-other/stream-analytics-docs/date-and-time-functions-azure-stream-analytics.md

 ---
-title: "Date and Time Functions (Azure Stream Analytics)"
+title: "Date and Time Functions"
 description: "Lists the date and time functions supported by Azure Stream Analytics."
 applies_to:
   - "Azure"